open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 specify a password that, when spoken aloud, makes the speaker immune to these effects.

-> *Guards and wards* creates the following effects within the warded
+Guards and wards creates the following effects within the warded area.
-> area.

-***Corridors.*** Fog fills all the warded corridors, making them heavily obscured.
+Corridors.
+Fog fills all the warded corridors, making them heavily obscured.
 In addition, at each intersection or branching passage offering a choice of direction, there is a 50 percent chance that a creature other than you will believe it is going in the opposite direction from the one it chooses.

-***Doors.*** All doors in the warded area are magically locked, as if sealed by an *arcane lock* spell.
-In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the *minor illusion* spell) to make them appear as plain sections of wall.
+Doors.
+All doors in the warded area are magically locked, as if sealed by an arcane lock spell.
+In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the minor illusion spell) to make them appear as plain sections of wall.

-***Stairs.*** Webs fill all stairs in the warded area from top to bottom, as the *web* spell.
-These strands regrow in 10 minutes if they are burned or torn away while *guards and wards* lasts.
+Stairs.
+Webs fill all stairs in the warded area from top to bottom, as the web spell.
+These strands regrow in 10 minutes if they are burned or torn away while guards and wards lasts.

-> ***Other Spell Effect.*** You can place your choice of
+Other Spell Effect.
+You can place your choice of

 one of the following magical effects within the warded area of the stronghold.

--   Place *dancing lights* in four corridors.
-You can designate a simple
-    > program that the lights repeat as long as *guards and
+Place dancing lights in four corridors.
+You can designate a simple program that the lights repeat as long as guards and wards lasts.
-    > wards* lasts.

--   Place *magic mouth* in two locations.

--   Place *stinking cloud* in two locations.
-The vapors appear in the
+Place magic mouth in two locations.

-    > places you designate; they return within 10 minutes if dispersed
-    > by wind while *guards and wards* lasts.
+Place stinking cloud in two locations.
+The vapors appear in the places you designate; they return within 10 minutes if dispersed by wind while guards and wards lasts.

--   Place a constant *gust of wind* in one corridor or room.
+Place a constant gust of wind in one corridor or room.

--   Place a *suggestion* in one location.
-You select an area of up to 5
-    > feet square, and any creature that enters or passes through the
-    > area receives the suggestion mentally.
+Place a suggestion in one location.
+You select an area of up to 5 feet square, and any creature that enters or passes through the area receives the suggestion mentally.

 The whole warded area radiates magic.
-A *dispel magic* cast on a specific effect, if successful, removes only that effect.
+A dispel magic cast on a specific effect, if successful, removes only that effect.

 You can create a permanently guarded and warded structure by casting this spell there every day for one year.

 #### Guidance

-> *Divination cantrip*
->
+##### Divination cantrip

-> **Casting Time:** 1 action **Range:** Touch **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** Touch

+**Components:** V, S

-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

 You touch one willing creature.
 Once before the spell ends, the target can roll a d4 and add the number rolled to one ability check of its choice.
 It can roll the die before or after making the ability check.
 The spell then ends.

 #### Guiding Bolt

-> *1st-­level evocation*
->
+##### 1st level evocation

-> **Casting Time:** 1 action **Range:** 120 feet **Components:** V, S
+**Casting Time:** 1 action

+**Range:** 120 feet

+**Components:** V, S

-> **Duration:** 1 round
+\*\*Duration:** 1 round

 A flash of light streaks toward a creature of your choice within range.
 Make a ranged spell attack against the target.
 On a hit, the target